-It all started with foil wrapped bunny statuettes.
-To me, they said vintage Easter.
-And since Nicolle of Libby Lane Press had volunteered to create some printables for us, I asked her to create an Easter collection around the bunnies using blues and yellows.
-I adore what she created — don’t forget to pick up your free printables here.
+It all started with foil-wrapped bunny statuettes.
+To me, they said “vintage Easter.”
+And since Nicolle of Libby Lane Press had volunteered to create some free printables for us, I asked her to design an Easter collection inspired by the bunnies and using blues and yellows.
+I adore what she made — don’t forget to pick up your free printables here.
 The collection includes these darling Easter basket tags.

 Decorating this table may have been the most fun part of the planning.
 It was so small that I had to think about tall elements.
 I filled my biggest apothecary jar with plastic eggs, added foil bunnies, and wrapped Izze soda in torn fabric.
 The idea for the framed egg came from J and J Home.
 The polka dot egg plates are from WalMart and the table runner fabric is the backdrop left over from my Wizard of Oz party.

-Our guests had a bunny hop race and egg roll before breaking for lunch and treats.
-(You can see our party activities in more detail next week — can’t wait to tell you where!)
+Our guests had a bunny hop race and egg roll before breaking for lunch, treats and our egg hunt.
 I’ll have the bunny tail tutorial for you on Monday.

 This frame is from Michael’s and is only about $6!
 How great for a photo op?
-The ears are from Target.
+The ears are from the Target dollar spot.